syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 This section explains you the steps to configure a PullToRefresh control in a real-time scenario and also provides a walk-through on some of the customization features available in PullToRefresh control.

+You can download the entire source code of this demo for Xamarin.iOS from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/GettingStarted85797611).

 ## Creating your first PullToRefresh in Xamarin.iOS.